Environmental Studies and Human Nutrition: A Vital Nexus of Public Health Potential

 Maddy Schmitter, BS ’19

-January 10, 2020, BS, Students, Advocacy, Environmental Health, Food Policy, Global Public Health, Health Disparities, Policy, Student Organizations, Water Quality
+January 10, 2020, BS, Students, Undergraduate, Advocacy, Environmental Health, Food Policy, Global Public Health, Health Disparities, Policy, Student Organizations, Water Quality

 I consider myself very fortunate to have grown up in Ann Arbor.
 Living in a community that encouraged healthy lifestyles sparked my interest in going into a health-related field and in supporting health equity across all communities.